celiason/museum-visitor-model/README.md

 ## Twitter results

+The new X twitter API is prohibitively expensive, therefore I used [Selenium](https://github.com/godkingjay/selenium-twitter-scraper) to scrape tweets from twitter between 2015 and 2019 (see `scraping_brisol.py` and `scraper/` for code used).
+In total, I obtained __6281__ tweets from 2015 - 2019.
+Of those, __3133__ were put out by the museum and __3148__ were tweeted by other twitter handles.

+To understand the importance of public perception on museum visitor rates, I calculated three metrics:

+1. Promotion - the number of museum tweets
+2. Engagement - the number of user tweets, retweets, and likes
+3. Sentiment - the average sentiment value of user tweets

-Using `TextBlob` in python, I also ran a model that predicted sentiment from the content of tweets from 2015-2019 (see code for scraping from X).
+To calculate sentiment, I used the `TextBlob` in python to predict sentiment from the content of user tweets between 2015-2019.
 Below is a wordcloud (generated with `wordcloud` module).

 ![](figs/wordcloud.png)